Kiuwan logo

 Components of a Software Bill of Materials

 Although an SBOM is a valuable tool, few companies fully understand their open source components, much less maintain an accurate, comprehensive list of all open source code in their software builds.
-When development teams put together an SBOM, it should be a formal, machine-readable list that uniquely identifies all software and its components, including copyright and licensing data.
+When development teams assemble an SBOM, it should be a formal, machine-readable list that uniquely identifies all software and its components, including copyright and licensing data.

 The minimum elements of an SBOM include: